 Seems to me they’re basically saying that if you have an app where number precision is important, then don’t use Flex.
 While Flex can create some great looking applications, my impressions are that for financial and LOB applications – Silverlight with the pedigree of C# and the wide range of 3rd party controls and tools should be the first choice.

-http://www.fxcomps.com/components.html Naturally Flex is extensible, so it’s possible to solve most problems one way or another.
+Update: I’ve just found a 3rd party library with a simplified implementation of the decimal data type. http://www.fxcomps.com/components.html Naturally Flex is extensible, so it’s possible to solve most problems one way or another.
 However it’s nicer to have an out of the box solution where things like this are present without you having to even think about it.
 Moreover I tested the performance of this library and found "divide" to be 3000 times slower than float divide, and "multiply" to be 650 times slower than float multiply.

 No comments: